Take a fresh look at your lifestyle.

 One woman, Ngozi, recalls her pride price ceremony with fondness.
 She remembers the joy and excitement in her family as they prepared for the event.
 The negotiations were friendly and respectful, reflecting the strong relationship between the two families.

 On the other hand, Chidi, a man from a different Igbo community, shares a different experience.
-His family struggled to meet the high price of pride set by his wife’s family.
+His family struggled to meet the high pride price set by his wife’s family.
 This caused some tension, but they eventually reached a compromise that everyone was happy with.

 These stories highlight the diversity of experiences with pride price.
 They show that while the practice is rooted in tradition, it’s also shaped by individual circumstances and community norms.